harleengulati03/COMS20011_2022/labs/README.md

 # COMS20011_2020 Labs

 The labs are all Jupyter Notebooks.

-There are two basic options: remotely logging in to a lab machine or locally installing Python (not supported).

-## Clone Lab sheet and Run Jupyter on a Lab Machine
+We recommend that you work at a lab machine, but we also give instructions for working remotely.

+## Working locally at a lab machine.
 Start by cloning the lab sheet to the machine you're working at (usually the local/remote lab machine)

 1. Open the terminal.